Billy Kidd: Steamboat Springs

-Kidd moved to Steamboat Springs, Colorado, in 1970, and ever since has been strongly identified with the Steamboat Ski & Resort Corporation, where he serves as its director of skiing.
-2020 marked his 50th year on the job at Steamboat Ski Resort.
-As ambassador not just for Steamboat, but for the American West and the sport of skiing, Kidd is instantly recognizable by his Stetson cowboy hat.
-For over 50 ski seasons, skiers and snowboarders joined Kidd for a daily free, on-mountain clinic at 1 PM at the top of the Steamboat gondola.
-Those who have "skied with Billy Kidd" down the Heavenly Daze intermediate run received practical ski tips, and heard from Kidd about what it's like to ski in the Olympics.
+Kidd moved to Steamboat Springs, Colorado, in 1970, and became associated with Steamboat Ski & Resort, where he served as Director of Skiing.
+In 2020, he marked his 50th year at the resort.
+Kidd has also represented the resort at public events and is known for wearing a Stetson cowboy hat.
+For more than 50 ski seasons, he hosted a free daily on-mountain ski clinic at the resort, during which participants skied the Heavenly Daze run and received skiing instruction from Kidd, who also discussed his experience competing in the Olympic Games.

 At the invitation of Special Olympics founder Eunice Kennedy Shriver, Kidd served on the Board of Directors of Special Olympics International.
 He also served on the President's Council on Physical Fitness and on the board of the Jimmie Heuga Center (multiple sclerosis) in Vail.
-He has regularly hosted Native American teens at Steamboat for annual "Future Olympians" weekends of skiing and snowboard instruction.
-Participants come mainly from the Ute reservation near Salt Lake City.
+He regularly hosted Native American teens at Steamboat for annual "Future Olympians" weekends of skiing and snowboard instruction.
+Participants came mainly from the Ute reservation near Salt Lake City.

-In the late 1980s, Kidd appeared in the award-winning American Express "Portraits" advertising campaign, photographed by Annie Leibovitz at his ranch near Steamboat.
+In the late 1980s, Kidd appeared in the award-winning American Express "Portraits" advertising campaign, photographed by Annie Leibovitz at The Billy Kidd Ranch near Steamboat.
 The campaign highlighted portraits of some of the most prominent people in the world, with the tagline "Achievers, visionaries, icons ... all with one thing in common."
 Besides Kidd, other AmEx card-carrying celebrities featured in the series included Ella Fitzgerald, Sofia Loren, Arnold Schwarzenegger, Tip O'Neill, Eric Heiden, Ray Charles, Willie Shoemaker, and Wilt Chamberlain.

-Kidd hosts corporate ski outings for companies including American Express, Rolex, UPS, American Airlines, Time, and Sports Illustrated magazines, and others.
+Kidd has hosted corporate ski outings for companies including American Express, Rolex, UPS, American Airlines, Time, and Sports Illustrated magazines, and others.

+Upon retiring from his Director of Skiing position at Steamboat Ski Resort, Kidd moved back to his college town of Boulder, Colorado.